hernanponcedeleon/Dat3M/README.md

 # Dat3M: _One_ Tool _for all_ Models

-The Dat3M tool suite is currently composed of two tools.
+Thhis tool suite is currently composed of two tools.

 **DARTAGNAN:** a tool to check state reachability under weak memory models.